How to become

 University

-You could do a foundation degree, degree or postgraduate award in:
+You can study for a foundation degree, degree or postgraduate course in:

-Courses with industry placements, or summer internships can help to develop your skills.
+Courses with industry placements or summer internships can help you to develop your skills and industry contacts.

 Entry requirements